qtumproject/qtumj/README.md

 ### Where next?

-Now you are ready to [follow the tutorial](https://bitcoinj.github.io/getting-started).
+Now you are ready to [follow the tutorial from bitcoinj](https://bitcoinj.github.io/getting-started).
+QtumJ is quite similar to that.

 ### Testing a SNAPSHOT build